leaningtech/cheerp-test/README.md

 # Memory management tests
 make lit-memory

-# Experimental tests
+# new self-made tests used for testing the test suite
 make lit-experimental

-# Run smoke + experimental together
-make quick

 # Control parallelism
 make JOBS=4            # Run with 4 parallel jobs